Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Introduction

 To construct the EOS, we adopt a phenomenological framework that couples a six-parameter HM meta-model to a two-parameter QM model via a two-parameter smooth crossover function.
 In many previous studies, including several of our own, the transition between HM and QM has been modeled as a first-order phase transition using either Maxwell or Gibbs constructions; see, e.g., Refs.~\cite{Brandes:2023bob, Alarcon:2025qmz} and references therein.
 However, lattice QCD results at vanishing baryon density \cite{Fukushima:2025ujk}, together with implications from recent astrophysical measurements \cite{Brandes:2023hma}, motivate exploring the impact of replacing a sharp first-order transition with a smooth crossover.
+A recent Bayesian analysis using NICER data found slight evidence for a crossover, based on comparisons of the mass, radius, and fundamental mode between purely nucleonic neutron stars and those with a crossover \cite{Roy:2024sjx}.
 The role of smooth crossovers in neutron stars has also been investigated in a variety of contexts, including quasinormal modes \cite{Constantinou:2021hba, Pradhan:2023zmg, Sotani:2023zkk}, observational signatures \cite{Fujimoto:2024ymt, Dexheimer:2014pea}, peaks in the speed of sound \cite{Tajima:2024qzj, Iida:2022hyy}, and the emergence of twin-star solutions \cite{Ayriyan:2017nby, Abgaryan:2018gqp, Alvarez-Castillo:2014dva, Blaschke:2020qqj}.
 From a physical perspective, a crossover scenario is supported by the possible percolation of quarks among hadrons at high densities \cite{Masuda:2012ed, Kojo:2014rca, Takatsy:2023xzf} or by the existence of quarkyonic matter \cite{McLerran:2018hbz, McLerran:2020rnw}.

 In this study, we employ a broad ensemble of EOSs together with a new trace-anomaly-based parameterization for quark matter.
 Within a Bayesian framework, we infer the most probable values of the EOS parameters and quantify their uncertainties using current neutron star observational data.
 We place particular emphasis on the squared speed of sound, $c_s^2(\varepsilon)$, and the trace anomaly, defined as $\Delta = 1/3 - P/\varepsilon$, which characterize the stiffness of dense matter and the degree of conformal symmetry breaking, respectively.
 The energy-density dependence of these quantities plays a crucial role in shaping the EOS and has a direct impact on neutron star global properties.